raya77/target.en/help/c-intro/target-welcome-kit-4.md

 See [Methods to get data into Target](/help/c-implementing-target/c-considerations-before-you-implement-target/c-methods-to-get-data-into-target/methods-to-get-data-into-target.md) for more information.

-## Tip 2: Personalize more deeply by blending Target audiences with other Adobe Experience Cloud audiences.
+## Tip 2: Personalize more deeply by blending [!DNL Target] audiences with other Adobe Experience Cloud audiences.

 Blending audiences that live in different [!DNL Adobe Experience Cloud] solutions can give you a much broader understanding of your customers, as well as the ability to personalize more deeply.
 For example, although [!DNL Target] provides real-time audience data, [!DNL Adobe Analytics] provides historical audience data.
 Combining the two can help you identify when a customer’s behavior is consistent, and when there might be an opportunity to act on a new behavior.
 Simply click the drop-down menu next to “All Visitors” when creating an activity.
 Next, check the boxes of up to twenty audiences, click “Combine Multiple Audiences,” and click “Save.”